lou-cs/company/README.md

 ## <a name="mission"></a>Mission

-To provide [customers] the best knowledge and access to resources for learning to create XR applications within the immersive technology industry.
+To provide customers the best knowledge and resources for learning to create XR applications within the immersive technology industry.

-Our customers include creatives, engineers, educators, product managers, designers, researchers, systems analysts and a range of other backgrounds that are gaining new skills whether they're working at a large organization, small studio or indepndently.
-What binds us all together is that we are collectively building the next generation of XR applications that will change the way people work, learn, live and play.
+Our customers include creatives, engineers, educators, product managers, designers, researchers and a range of other roles from both large organizations and small companies.
+What binds them all together is that they are collectively building the next generation of XR applications that will change the way people work, learn, live and play.

 ## <a name="vision"></a>Vision

 To be a Workforce Accelerator recognized globally as the foremost authority in XR.

-We are committed to providing the highest quality, skill-based training and a comprehensive learning experience to prepare working professionals for new careers within immersive technology.
+We are committed to providing a comprehensive learning experience and the highest quality, skill-based training that prepares working professionals for new careers within immersive technology.

 ## <a name="goals"></a>Goals

-Our long-range goal is to reach over 1000 learners annually with instructor-led courses by December 31, 2022.
+Our long-range goal is to train over 1000 learners annually by December 31, 2022.

 By reaching scale, a lot more XR applications, experiences and content will be created.
-As a result, we will be creating new jobs in XR and advancing the technology's frontiers.
+As a result, we will create new jobs in XR and advancing the technology’s frontiers.

-"Teachers should prepare the student for the student's future, not for the teacher's past."
-We take this philosophy to heart as we train today's professionals with tomorrow's skills.

 ## <a name="values"></a>Values